-Amit: Hey Cristian!
-Thank you for having me.
-In shot: I’m Amit, 23 years old from Israel.
+Amit: Thank you for having me.
+I’m Amit, 23 years old from Israel.
 I’m a professional software & web developer/consultant, via my consulting firm called bWitty, and currently I’m the Founder & CEO of Taykey, a stealth-mode startup in the field of semantic technologies.

 Amit: I’ve always been interested in software, and later web development.
 I really enjoy building things, and see them work.
 So early on, I started building pieces of software and websites that somehow with time became a search engine, called WittySearch.